openSUSE-Rust/obs-service-cargo/README.md

 > Of course, it won't make sense to pass a `--locked` flag
 > since we don't have any lockfile to respect to begin with.

+# Versioned Dirs

+The `--versioned-dirs` flag is used when you
+- want to know the version quickly
+- prefer this configuration

+By default, it is set to true.
+So far, it has no impact on how we vendor.

+> [!IMPORTANT]
+> This is only available for the **vendor** method.

 # Filter

 You can filter platform-specific crates and features